owncloud/web-app-dicom-viewer/README.md

 ## Adding DICOM Viewer to your oCIS installation
 As oCIS administrator, you can add custom web applications for your users.
-By adding the DICOM Viewer to the oCIS WebUI, you enable your users to take advantage of the functionalities of this web extension.
+By adding the DICOM Viewer to the oCIS WebUI, you enable your users to take advantage of the [functionalities of this web extension](#Functionalities-of-the-DICOM-Viewer-Web-Extension).

+Have a look at the ownCloud Infinite Scale Deployment documentation to learn how to [extend the WebUI with apps](https://doc.owncloud.com/ocis/next/deployment/webui/webui-customisation.html#extend-web-ui-with-apps).
+You will find instructions how to [load custom applications](https://doc.owncloud.com/ocis/next/deployment/webui/webui-customisation.html#loading-applications) into your installation and get a better understanding of the web extension [application structure](https://doc.owncloud.com/ocis/next/deployment/webui/webui-customisation.html#application-structure) and [application configuration](https://doc.owncloud.com/ocis/next/deployment/webui/webui-customisation.html#application-configuration).

 TODO: following text is taken from general installation instructions, insert specific steps?